Melanikus/AvP/README.md

 http://homepage.eircom.net/~duncandsl/avp/ libsmackerdec and libbinkdec

-You need Ogg/Vorbis for Theora and you need Ogg for Vorbis and you need all of the for AvP, Barry's decoders have the .libs and .dlls but you'll need to compile and link the playback libraries, remember to set all of them as multi-threaded DLLs and to copy the DLLs to your output directory (game) when testing your exe.
-The process is pretty smooth as long as you know how to reference include and lib output directories in the projects.
+You need Ogg/Vorbis for Theora and you need Ogg for Vorbis and you need all of the for AvP, Barry's decoders have the .libs and .dlls but I believe you'll need to compile and link the playback libraries, remember to set all of them as multi-threaded DLLs and to copy the DLLs to your output directory (game).
+The process is pretty smooth as long as you know how to reference include and lib directories in the VS C++ projects.